Resolve Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself by learning some basic DIY plumbing techniques.
+Yes, you can fix minor plumbing issues yourself, by learning basic plumbing skills.

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow safety guidelines and take the appropriate steps.
+DIY plumbing is safe if you follow the safety guidelines and take appropriate steps.